bwosh/CarND-PID-Control-Project/README.md

 *The simulation was showing some oscillation*

 As a first step Twiddle algorightm was implemented.
-The initial idea wat to go 500 iterations at each twiddle run and then change next parameter corresponding to the algorithm.
+The initial idea was to go 500 iterations at each twiddle run and then change next parameter corresponding to the algorithm.
-Chosen error metric was set to Mean Squared Error od CTE.
+Chosen error metric was set to Mean Squared Error of CTE.

-The problems appeared that during the search for some bar values of parameters car was going off the track ant the simulator needed to be restarted.
+The problems appeared: during the search when some bad values were tested car was going off the track and the simulator needed to be restarted.
 Since the automation of this process was not trivial couple of manual runs were done using 'human supervision'.

 *The visual effects did not improve much*